 Understand All the Card’s Features

 Some cards offer high bonus rewards on purchases from selected types of merchants, and some of these cards rotate the merchant type each quarter.
-If you accept a card with rotating merchants, remember to activate your participation each quarter if you want to earn the high rewards.
+If you accept a credit card with rotating merchants, remember to activate your participation each quarter if you want to earn the high rewards.
 Some cards that charge an annual fee will waive it for the first year.
-Annual fees might range from $49 to $500 or more.
+The annual fee might range from $49 to $500 or more.
 Cards can offer all type of benefits, such as free car rental insurance and free baggage check-in.
+Often cards with the highest rewards will often have the highest annual fee, so keep an eye out on that.
 Read all the fine print before choosing which card to get.

 Credit Cards Should Integrate with Your Financial Plans